Last Updated: May 8th, 2018

 The size of the logging tables increases.

-39. What is the best way to manage, operate, and monitor sap hana systems ?
+Q34) What is the best way to manage, operate, and monitor sap hana systems?

-Answer: Sap Hana is a young database with interesting features of SAP HANA.
-First of all Sap Hana is a in-memory database.
+Sap Hana is a young database with interesting features of SAP HANA.
+First of all Sap Hana is an in-memory database.
 It is accessible for administration via various channels.
 Directly from the Server, It is not the most convenient method but you can use hdbsql to manage databases.
-With the web based interface Hana cockpit you can browse and manage sap hana environments.
-The Client Hana Studio is the most complete tool to administer Sap Hana but it has to be physically installed and therefore is dependent of the client hardware.
+With the web-based interface Hana cockpit, you can browse and manage sap hana environments.
+The Client Hana Studio is the complete tool to administer Sap Hana but it has to be physically installed and therefore is dependent on the client hardware.

 Q35) How to avoid unnecessary logging information from being stored?